 The Medical Cannabis industry has seen a lot of traction in recent years.
-More and more states are moving toward legalization and the US Federal Government is looking into reclassification as America’s view on legalizing marijuana has shifted.
+More and more states are moving toward legalization and the US Federal Government is looking into reclassification as America’s view on legalizing cannabis has shifted.

 However, there is still a common stigma that having a cannabis dispensary in a neighborhood will have negative effects on that community.
 Some misconceptions are that kids will have access to cannabis, crime rates will increase, and that overall value of their neighborhoods will decrease.